stolksdorf/nomic-base/readme.md

 ## implicit rules
 There are some aspects of the game that will not be listed as a changable rule, but still will take effect.
 Most of these will be obvious, but we'll list them here for reference.

-i.
-Players will obey the rules at all times ii.
-Players are considered playing the game unless explicitly stated iii.
-No rule-change may take effect earlier than the moment of the completion of the vote that adopted it, even if its wording explicitly states otherwise.
-No rule-change may have retroactive application. iv.
-If ever there is a disagreement over the intepretation of the rules that can not be resolved by the players, the arbiter may be called upon to cast judgment on the intepretation.
+1. Players will obey the rules at all times
+1. Players are considered playing the game unless explicitly stated
+1. No rule-change may take effect earlier than the moment of the completion of the vote that adopted it, even if its wording explicitly states otherwise.
+No rule-change may have retroactive application.
+1. If ever there is a disagreement over the intepretation of the rules that can not be resolved by the players, the arbiter may be called upon to cast judgment on the intepretation.
-v.
-Amendments are to be merged in chronoloigcal order of when they are accepted.
+1. Amendments are to be merged in chronoloigcal order of when they are accepted.

 ### transfers
 To initiate  a transfer of any kind between two players, one of those players submits a pull request for the [players.md](players.md) outlining the exchange.
 The other participant must approve the proposed exchange in the comments.
 Once approved a Mod will merge the change in.
 Please mark any transfer pull request by starting the pull request name with 'TRANSFER'.